 - The entire series' motif is this.
-Megaranger isn't exactly about space, it is about technology craze in general (hey, it's the 90s) but since there are heavy space influences in the series (especially the mecha and weapons) and it is a quite popular theme back then In Space took this Up to Eleven instead.
+Megaranger wasn't exactly about space, it was about technology in general (hey, it was the 90s); but since there were heavy space influences in the series (especially the mecha and weapons) and it was quite a popular theme back then, In Space took this Up to Eleven instead.

 - Luke, I Am Your Father: Astronema is really Andros' sister, Karone.

-- Magic Countdown: Draining Zordon of energy, the visual effect is visibly moving in every episode he is in, yet it should overtake him before the end of the next commercial break.
+- Magic Countdown: Concerning Dark Specter's plan to drain Zordon of energy; the visual effect is visibly moving in every episode he is in, yet it should overtake him before the end of the next commercial break.

 - Maximum Fun Chamber: "playing with Scrudley"

-- Miracle Food: The Astro Megaship comes with a microwave-like device that makes food out of thin air (but it doesn't taste that great).
+- Miracle Food: The Astro Megaship comes with a "Synthetron" that makes food out of thin air (but it doesn't taste that great).